 Reform UK’s new administration at Kent County Council has replaced its first cabinet member less than seven weeks into the job.

-Cllr Bill Barrett, who represents the Ashford Rural South division, stepped down from his place at the top table where he was in charge of highways and transport.
+Cllr Bill Barrett, who represents the Ashford Rural South division, has left his place at the top table where he was in charge of highways and transport.

 A Reform UK spokesman insisted it was “an agreement” and that Cllr Barrett was not sacked.